nadermohasan/Cloud-Based-Service-for-Basic-Data-Analytics/README.md

 Nader Mohamed Hasan Abu Sulieman
 ---

-> Developed as a part of Cloud and Distributed Systems course assignment – 2025
+> Developed as A Requirement for the Course: Cloud and Distributed Systems (SICT 4313)
 > IUG - Faculty of Information Technology, Department of Software Development